phalcon-orphanage/docs/en/reference/models.rst

     }

-This behavior accept two options: 'field' and 'value', 'field' determines what field must be updated and 'value' the value to be deleted.
+This behavior accepts two options: 'field' and 'value', 'field' determines what field must be updated and 'value' the value to be deleted.
 Let's pretend the table 'users' has the following data:

 .. code-block:: bash